-Tracy is based in Hong Kong and works closely with her fellow partners of various EY offices outside Hong Kong in advising client's cross border supply chain and distribution models.
-Her roles on these significant engagements included direct tax planning, advising on the information possibly requested by and assistance in explaining the business models and transactions in question to the Hong Kong tax authorities ("IRD").
+Tracy is based in Hong Kong and works closely with partners of EY member firms around the globe in advising on clients’ merger and acquisition activities, cross border supply chains and distribution models.
+Her roles on these significant engagements include direct tax planning, identifying tax exposure and in particular, advising on and anticipating the information possibly requested by the Hong Kong tax authorities (“IRD”) and assistance in explaining to them the business models and transactions in question.

 Tracy is often approached for advice on seeking agreement with the IRD on transactions with significant tax implications.
-Examples included – a refund claim on past withholding tax paid of over US$60M, a deduction claim on approximately US$200M of payments to group companies operating outside Hong Kong, etc.
+Examples include – a refund claim on past withholding tax paid of over US$60M, a deduction claim on approximately US$200M of payments to group companies operating outside Hong Kong, etc.

 On 25 March 2014, Hong Kong signed a standalone tax information exchange agreement (TIEA) with the US for the enforcement and assessment of taxes.
 This is the first TIEA signed by Hong Kong after the legal framework for entering into TIEAs with other jurisdictions was put in place last July.